wallace-js/wallace/README.md

 );
 ```

 But you don't need to remember all this.
-JSX elements have a tool tip which reminds you and lists the available directives, which have their own tool tips detailing their usage:
+JSX elements have a tool tip which reminds you of syntax rules and lists the available directives, which have their own tool tips detailing their usage:

 ![Tool tip on JSX element](./assets/div-tooltip.jpg)